burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 >
 > Literally just use GMS2 Search, its not hard

-> even my fucking laptop built with an Intel Atom can handle it, so you can too
+> even my fucking laptop built with an Intel Atom can handle GMS Search, so you can too